 There are several area schools that provide comprehensive educational programs:

-Colleges and universities in and near Bloomington include Indiana University-Bloomington, Depauw University, the University of Indianapolis, Ivy Tech State College-Central Indiana, Indiana University-Purdue University-Indianapolis, Butler University, Ivy Tech State College-Wabash Valley and Indiana State University.
+Colleges and Universities in and near Bloomington include Indiana University-Bloomington, Depauw University, the University of Indianapolis, Ivy Tech State College-Central Indiana, Indiana University-Purdue University-Indianapolis, Butler University, Ivy Tech State College-Wabash Valley and Indiana University.

-Situated in a popular vacation zone, Bloomington is surrounded by state parks, 2 state forests and boating and fishing facilities.
+Situated in a popular vacation zone, Bloomington offers endless landscapes to enjoy the great outdoors!
+Surrounded by many state parks like, McCormick’s Creek State Park + Hoosier National Forest & Muscatatuck National Wildlife Refuge, along with boating and fishing facilities.
 Monroe County has several lakes including Lake Monroe (Monroe Reservoir), Griffy Lake and Lake Lemon.
 Twenty parks provide Bloomington with 1,902 acres for picnicking and recreation purposes, 3 public swimming pools, baseball and softball diamonds, play areas, and more.